-Additionally, managing or fulfiling from a single warehouse is no longer an option if you’re looking to offer affordable 2-day shipping to your customers while also expanding into new markets across the globe.
+Additionally, managing or fulfilling from a single warehouse is no longer an option if you’re looking to offer affordable 2-day shipping to your customers while also expanding into new markets across the globe.

-Successful online brands operate out of multiple warehouse networks, also referred to as fulfilment centres, to improve shipping and last-mile delivery.
+Successful online brands operate out of multiple warehouse networks, also referred to as fulfilment centers, to improve shipping and last-mile delivery.

 - How many units of each SKU is available in each warehouse location?